jeffreyvr/wp-settings/README.md

 ## Comparison with the Settings API

-The below example is a options page made with WordPress Settings API.
+The below example is an options page made with WordPress Settings API.
 This example is taken from the [WordPress documentation](https://developer.wordpress.org/plugins/settings/custom-settings-page/).
 I removed the comments to allow for a fair comparison.

 ```php
 <?php